- How the Kpop Industry Changed Over the Years

 Why do Kpop Groups have so many members?

 Kpop Groups are getting bigger and bigger every year.
-In the early days of Kpop, there were groups like 2NE1, Big Bang, TVXQ, etc that only had 4-6 members.
-Super Junior and Girl’s Generation were some of the first large groups to debut.
-Both had massive success and the Kpop industry never looked back.
-It also works out better for them because they are able to control the group better.
+In the early days of Kpop, groups like 2NE1, Big Bang, TVXQ, etc., only had 4-6 members.
+Super Junior and Girl’s Generation were among the first large groups to debut.
+Both had massive success, and the Kpop industry never looked back.
+It also works out better for them because they can control the group better.
 Let me explain.
-The bigger the group the less likely one member will gain too much power.
-The last thing a label wants is for the member to become bigger than the group itself.
+The bigger the group, the less likely one member will gain too much power.
+The last thing a label wants is for the member to become bigger than the group.

-In addition, if one member leaves the group it will not have a huge impact on the group as a whole.
+In addition, if one member leaves the group, it will not greatly impact the group as a whole.
 In the eyes of a Kpop Entertainment company, each member should have equal influence.
 If they start to see one member getting most of the attention, it will be in the company’s best interest to push the other members via marketing and promotion methods.

-Each member usually has their own style which gives more choices for Kpop fans who might have different tastes.
-Therefore in a large Kpop group, the question of how much money do Kpop Idols is hard to answer because it must be split among the group members.
+Each member usually has their style, giving more choices to Kpop fans with different tastes.
+Therefore in a large Kpop group, the question of how much money Kpop Idols is hard to answer because it must be split among the group members.

 Why do Kpop Entertainment Companies Take Most of the Profits?